 If it doesn’t have any damage, go ahead and clean it with a small metal brush to remove soot deposits.
 Once clean, reinsert the screen back onto the muffler.

-9. Bad Spark Plug on a Briggs & Stratton Generator
+9. Bad Spark Plug

 A spark plug can be faulty when it is dirty, the porcelain is cracked or the electrodes are pitted.
 This will cause your generator not to start because of a lack of spark.